-Chevrolet Avalanche owners have reported 4 problems related to door (under the structure category).
+Chevrolet Avalanche owners have reported 6 problems related to door (under the structure category).
+The most recently reported issues are listed below.

 The contact owns a 2011 Chevrolet Avalanche.
 While attempting to open the rear passenger side exterior door, the handle fractured.
 The vehicle was taken to a dealer.
 The technician diagnosed that the door handle needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was not notified of the failure.
 The failure mileage was 30,000.

-See all problems of the 2011 Chevrolet Avalanche.
+See all problems of the 2007 Chevrolet Avalanche .

 I have a 2007 chevy Avalanche with the interior driver door handle chrome splitting and leaving a razor sharp edge that has drawn blood.
 The split is along the seam on the top edge of the handle.